MarcelWeit/ItemHuntPlugin/README.md

 ### Your feedback is welcome!
 This is an early development version and I plan to update it if there is enough interest.

-### Did you enjoy the plugin?
+### Did you like the plugin?
 Buy me a coffee on ko-fi to support further development!

-Disclaimer: You might want to allow flight on your server in the server.properties before using the upflight item.
+**Disclaimer**: You might want to allow flight on your server in the server.properties before using the upflight item.

 ## Features
 - Up to 9 teams with any number of players
 - Teams can have one member (1v1v1 is possible)
 - Collect a random item out of 1000 different items
 - End items and hard to get items are removed
-- Team Backpack
+- Team backpack
+- Game Mode

 ## Configurable
 - Timer